Name Shannon Johnson

 What was the biggest challenge you faced in your journey to working as a research technician?

 I started out majoring in biochemistry, so I would say the engineering (weed) classes were really challenging.
 They took a lot of hard work.
 I had to utilize tutors and study a lot!

-I recommend going to an aquarium if there is one near you, or go check out the inter-tidal environment if you live near the ocean.
-For kids with no access to the ocean you can check out our PhoBOS (Photographic Benthic Observing System).
+I also recommend going to an aquarium if there is one near you, or go check out the inter-tidal environment if you live near the ocean.
+For students with no access to the ocean you can check out our PhoBOS (Photographic Benthic Observing System).
 This system is an integrated suite of instruments that have been placed at the MARS site to monitor ocean conditions and seafloor life.
 You can access real-time underwater pictures and actually see the tidal signatures and temperature changes.
 We were actually surprised to see how much the temperature changes in the deep see because we didn't think it changed that much, when in reality it changes a lot!
 There is also a project called the Neptune Canada project is "the world's first regional-scale underwater ocean observatory network that plugs directly into the Internet.
 People everywhere can ‘surf the seafloor,' while ocean scientists run deep-water experiments from labs and universities around the world.
 These projects are something that any kid anywhere in the world with an internet connection can look at.